WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/nouns.md

 ## Common nouns

+If there is more than one thing, then it is a common noun.
 Don't capitalize common nouns unless they are at the beginning of a sentence, or if the sentence implements title case capitalization.
+For example, there are multiple websites, so *website* is a common noun.
+But, *WordPress* is a unique website out of all of them, therefore, it is a proper noun.
-Common nouns include:
+Common nouns include most product categories, devices, features, and technology concepts such as *email, machine learning, website, and server*.

 ## Plural nouns